@KRSplat & Franklins: Thanks.

-Make them exactly like spears where pressing ATTACK near any heavy object will lift it, but this would mean accidentally picking up stones when you want to attack if you stand on or near a heavy object...Option two:
+Make them exactly like spears where pressing ATTACK near any heavy object will lift it, but this would mean accidentally picking up nearby stones when you want to attack...Option two:

 DOWN + ATTACK, like Spelunky

 , but since duck/block brings everything to a halt this conflicts with the aim of keeping the player mobile.
-Also prevents sword attack from duck/block near liftable objects.Option three:
+Also prevents sword attack from blocking near liftable objects.Option three:

 I considered HELD ATTACK to lift but such a delay would also effectively mean stopping the player, preventing mobility.

 Another question: should I even allow picking up objects while you are standing on them, Super Mario Bros 2

 style?
 My initial thought was no

 and while this made logical sense, it felt unintuitive having to first step down to grab an object and broke the flow of movement.Option four:

 A separate button for grabbing objects, but I didn't want to do that since it would be confusing when you grab spears with ATTACK, plus the game is already bordering on too many buttons.My solution